Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

 Here is a list of CMake variables that CPFCMake expects you to set.

 - <b>BUILD_SHARED_LIBS:</b> This can still be used as a global switch for creating shared or static libraries.
-If you provide library packages for other developers, you should not set this variable on the package-component level.
+If you provide library package-components for other developers, you should not set this variable on the package-component level.
 This allows clients to choose the library linkage they want to use.
 - <b>CMAKE_<config>_POSTFIX:</b> CPFCMake sets default values for this variable.
 You can